-Our own expert tutors – employed, trained and managed by us – are skilled at building trusted relationships with hard-to-reach children.
-They deliver two 45-minute sessions each week, tailored to a child’s specific needs.
+Our expert tutors – employed, trained and managed by us – are skilled at building trusted relationships with hard-to-reach children.
+The tutors deliver two 45-minute sessions each week for each child, tailored to a child’s specific needs.

 For younger, KS1 children, the Literacy Lab intervention runs for a full academic year and is a phonics-based, multi-sensory programme covering all the important literacy skills – reading, writing, comprehension, listening and speaking.
 Children ‘graduate’ when they close their literacy gap or come to within six months of age-related expectations.

-For older, KS2 children, the 10-week catch-up programme is focussed on reading fluency, comprehension and vocabulary
+For older children in KS2 and KS3, the 10-week Reading Lab catch-up programme is focussed on reading fluency, comprehension and vocabulary.

 Click here for more on Literacy Lab